 Variants:

-This is a go-to meal, and a few other combinations of ingredients I’ve liked:
+I’ve made this many times, and a few other combinations of ingredients I’ve liked:

 - Small tokyo turnips, sliced very thin and sauteed (they give a texture also like potatoes in a Spanish tortilla)